+Are you looking for a free program for small business accounting?
 My least favorite part of owning my own small business is accounting.
-I like earning the money and spending the money but when it comes to keeping track of income, expenses and taxes, I’m less that overjoyed.
+I like earning the money and spending the money but when it comes to keeping track of income, expenses and taxes, I’m less than overjoyed.
 While I do have an accountant that takes care of income taxes, I still need to be able to submit my income and expenses to her in an organized manner.

 Free Program for Small Business Accounting